dwyl/phoenix-liveview-chat-example/README.md

 end
 ```

-When the event is received, the new message is added to the list of messages.
+When the event is received,
+the new message is added to the list of existing messages.
-The new list is then assigned to the socket which will update the UI and display
+The new list is then assigned to the socket
+which will update the UI
-the new message.
+to display the new message.

+### 9.5 Test Messages are Displaying

+Add the following tests to
+`test/liveview_chat_web/live/message_live_test.exs`
-Add the following tests to make sure that messages are correctly displayed on the page:
+to ensure that messages are correctly displayed on the page:

 ```elixir
 test "message form submitted correctly", %{conn: conn} do